cvilsmeier/sqinn-go/README.md

 Sqinn-Go is a Go (Golang) library for accessing SQLite databases in pure Go.
 It uses Sqinn <https://github.com/cvilsmeier/sqinn> under the hood.

+If you want SQLite but do not want cgo, sqinn can be a solution.

+    !!!

+    Not production-ready.

+    Preliminary version, everything may change.

+    !!!

 Description
 ------------------------------------------------------------------------------